fazil-kp/smart_popup/README.md

 ## Usage

-To use the SmartPopup, simply create an instance of the widget and configure the desired properties, such as media paths, title, description, button texts, and animations.
+To use the Smart Popup, simply create an instance of the widget and configure the desired properties, such as media paths, title, description, button texts, and animations.

 ```
 showDialog(